Tara MacLean

-Tara Margaret Charity MacLean (born October 25, 1973) is a Canadian musician, singer, and composer.
+Tara Margaret Charity MacLean (born October 25, 1973) is an Irish-Canadian singer, songwriter, best-selling author and playwright.

-Her songs as a solo artist include "Evidence", "If I Fall", and a cover of the Christmas song "Light of the Stable".
-She was a member of Atlantic Canadian regional group, Shaye with Kim Stockwood and Damhnait Doyle from 2002 to 2007.
+Her songs as a solo artist include "Evidence", "If I Fall", and "Sparrow".
+She was a member of the Juno nominated Atlantic Canadian group, Shaye with Kim Stockwood and Damhnait Doyle from 2002 to 2007.
+Her best selling memoir, Song of the Sparrow (HarperCollins) debuted at #4 for Canadian non-fiction.

 Early life and education

 MacLean is the daughter of Sharlene MacLean, an actress, and Danny Costain, a singer and dancer from British Columbia.
 She was influenced by her stepfather Marty Reno, a songwriter and guitarist with Canadian recording star Gene MacLellan.
 She was born and raised in Charlottetown, Prince Edward Island on the east coast of Canada, and is the eldest of four children.
 All four were pulled from their burning home in May 1987 by Constable David Cheverie, who was awarded for bravery and received the Cross of Valour for saving their lives.
 She moved to British Columbia when she was 13 years old.

 MacLean lived in Victoria, British Columbia, and graduated from Mount Douglas Secondary School in 1991.